CodeOTR/code_on_the_rocks/README.md

       ),
     );
 ```
-The .of(context) method only works on an instance of your ViewModel since [static members can' reference type parameters of a class](https://dart.dev/tools/diagnostic-messages?utm_source=dartdev&utm_medium=redir&utm_id=diagcode&utm_content=type_parameter_referenced_by_static#type_parameter_referenced_by_static).
+The .of(context) method only works on an instance of your ViewModel since [static members can't reference type parameters of a class](https://dart.dev/tools/diagnostic-messages?utm_source=dartdev&utm_medium=redir&utm_id=diagcode&utm_content=type_parameter_referenced_by_static#type_parameter_referenced_by_static).
 If you want to save yourself the time it takes to type the extra parenthesis, add a separate method directly in your View Model (classes can't have instance and static methods with the same name, hence the ".of_" vs ".of"):
 ```dart
 class HomeViewModel extends ViewModel<HomeViewModel> {